MeraTutor/MeraTutor-Webapp/README.md

 **Continuous Access to Education**: With our virtual teacher, students can access learning materials anytime and anywhere, overcoming barriers posed by school closures or geographic isolation.
 This flexibility allows them to continue their studies at their convenience, ensuring they don’t fall behind.

-**Feedback and Assessment**: The virtual teacher provides immediate feedback on assignments/quizzes, helping students understand their mistakes and learn from them.
+**Feedback and Assessment**: The virtual teacher provides immediate feedback on quizzes, helping students understand their mistakes and learn from them.
 This instant feedback loop fosters a growth mindset and encourages continuous improvement.

 **Content Adaptation for Understanding**: If a student struggles with a topic, the virtual teacher can deliver the same lesson in a different, more comprehensible manner.
 It can present information using various formats, such as videos, diagrams, or simplified explanations, catering to diverse learning preferences.

-**Assignments and Reinforcement**: After each lesson, the virtual teacher provides relevant assignments/quizzes tailored to reinforce what students have learned.
+**Assignments and Reinforcement**: After each lesson, the virtual teacher provides relevant assignments tailored to reinforce what students have learned.
 These tasks help solidify knowledge and ensure that students can apply their understanding in practical contexts.

-**Culturally Relevant Materials**: We emphasize inclusivity by integrating culturally relevant content and materials that resonate with the students' backgrounds, making learning more relatable and meaningful.

-**Emergency Preparedness**: Our solution includes features that allow for updates and adjustments in the curriculum in response to emergency situations, ensuring that education can continue despite external challenges.

 **How MeraTutor Works**